clear-code/only-minor-update/README.md

 only-minor-update
 =================

 Disables major update of Firefox and Thunderbird.
+In other words, this applies only minor updates.

+This is mainly designed for ESR users.